EdithYounes/ASD_Gene_Analysis/README.md

 If you use or reference this project, please cite it as:

 Younes, E. (2026).
-*Autism Gene Expression Analysis Using Machine Learning.*
+*Autism Gene Expression Analysis with Machine Learning (Random Forest).*
 GitHub Repository.
 https://github.com/yourusername/ASD_Gene_Analysis